eli-davidson-portfolio/flow-control/NOTES.md

    - Documentation is generated automatically

 2. Quality Control
-   - Linting with golangci-lint
+   - All checks run in Docker for consistency
-   - Pre-commit hooks for formatting and linting
+   - Pre-commit hook ensures code quality
    - Comprehensive test coverage
    - Package documentation and examples